U.S. Highways in New Mexico

 County: Eddy, Lea

-History: First signed in New Mexico in 1930 along the original NM-16, and at that time it followed a different route eastward into Texas.
-Until the 1940s, it turned north before Hobbs and followed present day NM-483, U.S. 82, NM-206, and U.S. 380 eastward.
+History: First signed in New Mexico in 1930 along the original NM-16, originally terminating at Carlsbad at NM-2, but extended westward to El Paso by 1932.
+Also at that time it followed a different route eastward into Texas.
+It turned north before Hobbs and followed present day NM-483, U.S. 82, NM-206, and U.S. 380 eastward.
 The route toward Hobbs was then NM-16.
-In 1944, the second incarnation of U.S. 180 was established in Texas and was overlaid on U.S. 62, which was rerouted onto its current alignment in far eastern New Mexico, all the way through New Mexico and to El Paso.
+In 1944, the second incarnation of U.S. 180 was established in Texas and was made concurrent with a realignment of U.S. 62, on its current alignment in far eastern New Mexico.
+U.S. 62 and 180 since that time have been concurrent all the way through New Mexico west to El Paso.
 (U.S. 62 has a brief independent existence just before entering Mexico in El Paso.)

 Improvements: Divided from Carlsbad east to the Texas border east of Hobbs.